Please contact Shalene Varcoe for any careers related queries.

-This academic year our Year 10 pupils head of to the world of work in May 2020.
+Each academic year our Year 10 pupils head of to the world of work in May.
 All Year 10 pupils are expected to complete a week of work experience with an employer.
 Pupils are given advice and support in school to prepare a CV and are encouraged to contact employers to find a suitable placement.
 This helps them to learn about how to describe their skills and talents in a CV, and how to approach businesses and organisations when looking for work.

 In recent years we had pupils heading off to work in a wide range of interesting places from schools and libraries to film sets and engineering firms.
 Work experience is an incredibly valuable part of the KS4 curriculum as it gives our young people the opportunity to find out more about the world of work and teaches them valuable skills such as communication, teamwork, timekeeping and organisation.

-We run 'Destinations Week' each year in the summer term for all our Year 12 students.
+Each year we run 'Destinations Week' each year in the summer term for all our Year 12 students.
 This is a week of inspiring talks and workshops which will help them to prepare for their future destinations in further education, apprenticeships or work.
-We also run workshops on a variety of life skills and offer all Year 12 students a practice interview with volunteers from a wide range of industries and organisations.
+We also run workshops on a variety of life skills and offer all Year 12 students a practice interview with volunteers from a wide range of industries and organisation

 Could you help inspire the next generation?